aruncs31s/Amplifier-Circuit-For-Side-Channel-DPA-/README.md

 ## How to connect

-→ First connect the 12 Adapter to the DC connector
+- First connect the 12 Adapter to the DC connector
-→ Then Connect the 0V to the FPGA , and 5V to the FPGA , in Bottom Right Screw terminal module 1st pin is 0v and Last pin is +5V
+- Then Connect the 0V to the FPGA , and 5V to the FPGA , in Bottom Right Screw terminal module 1st pin is 0v and Last pin is +5V
-→ Connect the center pin of the bottom right screw terminal to the DSO and connect the DSO’s ground pin to the first pin of the top left corner
+- Connect the center pin of the bottom right screw terminal to the DSO and connect the DSO probe's ground pin to the first pin of the top left corner

 ![](./images/how%20to%20connect.png?raw=true)